 - Check fill plate label to ensure fuel is placed only in fuel tank.
-Fuel fill plate is located port midship on the deck (Fig. 5.3.1). - · Avoid spills. - Know your fuel capacity and consumption.
+Fuel fill plates are located on the port and starboard mid decks (Fig. 5.5.1). - Avoid spills.

+- Know your fuel capacity and consumption.
 Record the amount of fuel used since your last fill up, and compute the engine's hourly fuel usage.
 As a fuel gauge backup check, deduct the average hourly fuel usage from fuel tank capacity. - Observe the "Rule of Thirds": one-third fuel for trip out, one-third for return and one-third for reserve. - Allow an additional 15 percent fuel reserve when operating in rough seas.